 There a number of key techniques you can use to keep your AvSuper account safe and secure.

-Password management – keep your password for Member Online safe and do not share it with anyone.
+Password management – keep your password for AOL safe and do not share it with anyone.
 Change your password regularly and use a strong password, using a mix of lower case and capital letters, numbers and symbols.
 Make it unique rather than use the same password as you use for your email, social media or bank account access.

 Even better – get to know your Member Advice Consultants at AvSuper personally – if we know you from repeated and regular contact, it may make it more difficult for someone to successfully impersonate you in respect of your super account.